jackandcarter/Project-REALM/README.md

 Spell and Ability Fusion (FUSE) - A manager to allow spell fusion to melee and other weapons and attacks.<BR>
 Dynamic Building Plots - (PLOT) - A system to handle dynamic building plot locaitons based on terrain features.<BR>
 Arkitect - A sophisticated and advanced building UI and system for players to create buildings and contructs on Plots. <BR>
-Open World Building - Players will be able to create empires, similar to guilds in other MMOs, large structures, and buildings and rule small kingdoms dynamically in realm time. <BR>
+Open World Building - Players will be able to create empires (similar to guilds in other MMOs), large structures such as castles, and create community settlements that can progress. <BR>
 <BR>
 <BR>
-I will add more to the list as I confirm their mechanics and have more details on them.
+We will add more to the list as features are confirmed and their mechanics and have more details.